 Please review our Documents and Planning Checklist blog for suggested items to include in your vaults.

 What is the Vault Release Time?

-To gain access to the vaults, the executor will report your passing to HereToday.
+To gain access to the vaults, an executor will report your passing to HereToday.
 This action will trigger a series of emails to you – please keep your email address up to date.
 Based upon your predetermined amount of time, if we do not receive a response from you, the vaults could be released to the executor.
 Time periods range from 24 hours to 30 days.
-This action will also trigger the Life Guard verification process – see “What is a Life Guard?” below.
+This action will also start the Life Guard verification process – see “What is a Life Guard?” below.

 What is an executor?

 An executor is your designated person, or court appointed institution, who is responsible for carrying out the terms of your will, as well as managing the administration of your estate.
 The executor will be responsible for reporting your incapacity, or passing, to HereToday.